ourcodingclub/ourcodingclub.github.io/_tutorials/spatial-modelling-inla.md

 # CPO, DIC and WAIC metric values can all be computed by specifying that in the control.compute option
 # These values can then be used for model selection purposes if you wanted to do that

+# Check out the model summary
 summary(Mod_Lattice)
 ```

 We've now ran our first `INLA` model, nice one!

-In the output you can find some general information about the model: the time it took to run, a summary of the fixed effects, and model selection criteria (if you have specified them in the model), as well as the precision for any random effects (in this case just our spatial component `ZONE_CODE`).
-It is important to remember that `INLA` works with precision(tau = 1/Variance), so higher values of precision would correspond to lower values of variance.
+__In the output you can find some general information about the model: the time it took to run, a summary of the fixed effects, and model selection criteria (if you have specified them in the model), as well as the precision for any random effects (in this case just our spatial component `ZONE_CODE`).
+It is important to remember that `INLA` works with precision (tau = 1/Variance), so higher values of precision would correspond to lower values of variance.__

-We can see that `GS_Ratio` has a significant, positive effect on the number of scats found (the 0.025q and 0.075 quantiles do not cross zero), and that the iid (random factorial effect) of `ZONE_CODE` id has a much lower precision than the spatial effect, which means that using `ZONE_CODE` as a standard random effect would probably suffice in this case.
+We can see that `GS_Ratio` has a positive effect on the number of scats found (the 0.025q and 0.075 quantiles do not cross zero so this is a "significant" positive effect), and that the iid (random factorial effect) of `ZONE_CODE` id has a much lower precision than the spatial effect, which means that using `ZONE_CODE` as a standard random effect would probably suffice in this case.

 ### Setting priors